-The Peninsula College Testing Center provides professional monitoring and administration of placement testing (ACCUPLACER), GED and other examinations.
+The Peninsula College Assessment & Placement Center provides professional administration of placement assessment (ACCUPLACER), GED and other examinations.
 Information about each test, including fees, can be found on the sidebar links.
-The center is a member of the National College Testing Association and adheres to its standards.
-The Association’s standards can be found at the following website: NCTA Standards

-No food or drink is allowed in the Testing Center.
+- No food or drink is allowed in the Assessment & Placement Center.

 Fax: (360) 417-6416